nkukit/nkukit.github.io/_pages/talks.md

 author_profile: true
 ---

+- \[Feb '24\] I gave a keynote on "Generative AI: Examples in Medicine" at the [Digital Future Dialogue 2024](https://www.frankfurt-university.de/de/hochschule/fachbereich-3-wirtschaft-und-recht/forschung-und-transfer/forschungslabore/ditlab/digital-future-dialogue-2024/weitere-infos-zum-abendprogramm/) in Frankfurt
+- \[Feb '24\] I gave a talk on "On Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making" at the DFG-funded Managerial AI Network
 - \[Nov '23\] I was honored to give the keynote at the reception ("Wirtschaftsempfang") of the city and district of Bayreuth in 2023.
 [Press Release (German only)](https://www.landkreis-bayreuth.de/der-landkreis/pressemitteilungen/wirtschaftsempfang-2023-1/).
 [TV Spot (German only)](https://www.tvo.de/mediathek/video/wirtschaftsempfang-bayreuth-ki-die-zukunft-ist-jetzt/).
 - \[Nov '23\] I gave a talk on [Appropriate Reliance and Imperfect XAI](https://arxiv.org/pdf/2307.13566.pdf) at [ERCIS](https://www.wi.uni-muenster.de/events/4635-appropriate-reliance-and-imperfect-explainable-ai)
 - \[Nov '23\] I gave an interview to the Ausgburger Allgemeine newspaper on the [current developments at OpenAI](https://www.dropbox.com/scl/fi/5olmyaz30mt86n8kq1p1o/Augsburger_Allgemeine_Altman.pdf?rlkey=urxfz9jod57u567hzvo0k1hh1&dl=0)